MIvanchev/HitmanC47TimingFix/README.md

 and setting `Fps 50` makes it nicely playable.
 Setting `Fps 0` or a negative value has no effect, i.e. the game's speed will not be modified.

-## Are there any limitations?

 The patch uses time stretching to slow the game down.
-Unfortunately
-Hitman: Codename 47 has a number of time related bugs which might be triggered if the time is stretched too much, for example explosive rag doll effects and floating weapons.
+This means that when you set `Fps <n>`, 1 game second will equal 1+ actual seconds and the individual frame times will be low.
+Unfortunately, Hitman: Codename 47 suffers from numerous problems at low frame times which might be triggered if the time is stretched too much, for example Matrix-like rag doll effects or excessive camera sway.
 I'm working on fixing those as well.

 ## How to build?